dashevo/dashmate/README.md

 The `config` command is used to describe your node configuration before starting the node.
 Several system configurations are provided as a starting point:

- - Default - basic config for use as template
+ - Base - basic config for use as template
  - Local - standalone node for local development
  - Evonet - node with Evonet configuration
  - Testnet - node with testnet configuration